Customer Acquisition Funnel: The Complete Guide

 So how do you find your target customers?
 Do thorough market research and try to figure out who and how you need to market your product to win new customers.
 For example, according to Invesp, SaaS companies can double the number of their paying customers by simply offering them a free trial without asking them for their credit card information.

-In addition, an extremely powerful tool to determine and understand your target audience is to analyze your buyer persona.
+In addition, a potent tool to determine and understand your target audience is to analyze your buyer persona.
 In this way, you will be able to know the smallest details about your ideal client and build an efficient customer acquisition funnel.

 2. Define the right customer acquisition channels